Bulldogs, Spartans earn top-five finishes in relays

 NIKOS FRAZIER

-Central DeWitt's Tristan Rheingans competes in the 3a boys 400 meter hurdles during day two of the Iowa Coed State Track and Field Meet, Friday, May 20, 2022, at Drake Stadium in Des Moines.
+Central DeWitt's Tristan Rheingans competes in the Class 3A 400 hurdles Friday afternoon at Drake Stadium in Des Moines.
+Rheingans was third in a school-record time of 55.26 seconds.

 NIKOS FRAZIER